5 Cloud Security Challenges Solved by CNAPP

 - Capable of combining insights across development, cloud configuration, and runtime into a single compliance-aligned dashboard with actionable recommendations.

 A CNAPP takes an integrated approach to cloud security challenges.
 It combines tools that are essential across an application’s lifecycle, bringing visibility of development and runtime security into a single platform.
-It consolidates runtime protection, artifact scanning, and cloud configuration.
-Artifact scanning plays an important role in preventing vulnerabilities from advancing to the production environment.
+It consolidates runtime protection, artefact scanning, and cloud configuration.
+Artefact scanning plays an important role in preventing vulnerabilities from advancing to the production environment.
 Runtime protection ensures workloads are secure after being deployed into production.
 Cloud configuration scanning flags misconfigurations that can lead to increased risk.

 The approach of “shifting security left” to remediate vulnerabilities and misconfigurations as early as possible while ensuring developers can keep moving quickly presents both a risk and an opportunity for cloud-native applications.
 The attack surface expands as more tasks are moved closer to the developers.
-But, on the other hand, organizations now have an opportunity to gain visibility into the application’s full lifecycle and apply security controls upon commit and everywhere after.
+But, on the other hand, organisations now have an opportunity to gain visibility into the application’s full lifecycle and apply security controls upon commit and everywhere after.

 A CNAPP changes dealing with cloud security challenges from a reactive to a proactive undertaking.
 It treats security concerns holistically instead of processing and addressing them as one-off problems without broader context.

 This article explores the top five cloud security challenges that a CNAPP solves for organisations.